 Visit the Museums

 The square, recognisable by the iconic colonial facade of the former Batavia City Hall.
-The 18th century building in now home to the Jakarta History Museum.
+The 18th-century building is now home to the Jakarta History Museum.
 You will also find the Wayang Museum (puppet museum), the Museum of Fine Arts and Ceramics, located in the 19th century Dutch Supreme Court building around the square.

 We took a quick break from the heat and our new flock of fans at Cafe Batavia.
 A visit to Kota Tua really isn’t complete with a coffee or lunch at this iconic cafe.
 Housed in the second oldest building in Central Jakarta, taking in the very old world atmosphere (dark wood, soft lighting, low chairs and walls covered in memorabilia), is reason enough to stop in.